lookbusy1344/PicoArgs-dotnet/README.md

 - Tiny API, about 120 lines of code
 - Written for .NET 7 but should work with earlier versions

 Order of argument consumption is important.
 Once consumed an argument is removed from the available list.
-Once all your expected arguments have been consumed, you can check for any unexpected arguments with ```CheckArgsConsumed()```.
+Once all your expected arguments have been consumed, you can check for any unexpected arguments with ```Finished()```.

 ## Usage
 No nuget packages, just add ```PicoArgs.cs``` to your project.
 Then in your code: